 - Math 107: This is a one-credit lab to give you help with this course.
-For this summer, the class meets on Tuesdays and Thursdays from 9:00 to 9:50 AM. - SI Tutor: We are assigned a tutor for this course.
-Be sure to find out when our tutor will offer times in the STEM Center or the Tutoring Center to help you with this course. - Ask My Instructor: Do not be afraid to click on the Ask My Instructor button in MyMathLab! - Office Hours: I have office hours Monday through Thursday.
+For this summer, the class meets on Tuesdays and Thursdays from 9:00 to 9:50 AM. - Ask My Instructor: Do not be afraid to click on the Ask My Instructor button in MyMathLab! - Office Hours: I have office hours Monday through Thursday.
 Feel free to come by or log into the Adobe Connect room for online hours or make an appointment to get help. - Form study groups: You may work together with other members of our class.
-However, for your Guided Notes and other work meant to be done individually and turned in for a grade, you will need to write what you know, not regurgitate a consensus of the group. - Free Tutoring: The Learning Center has free tutoring and open labs.
+However, for your Guided Notebook pages and other work meant to be done individually and turned in for a grade, you will need to write what you know, not regurgitate a consensus of the group.
+For example, if I receive Guided Note submissions from two or more people that are identical, all students involved will receive a zero for that assignment. - Free Tutoring: The Learning Center has free tutoring and open labs.
 Call 505-925-8907 for more information.
 Also, we have an online tutor available, Ryan Baltunis.
 I will post his contact information in the Tools for Success in Blackboard Learn.
 There is also tutoring available in the STEM center and I will be spending one hour a week there.
 Call 505-925-8553 for more information. - Other Tutoring: If you do not live in the Albuquerque or Valencia County area you should explore other options for tutoring.
 If you want to earn participation points for tutoring, however, you will need to document this.
 There are generic online tutoring sites available on the Internet but be aware that you often get what you pay for.
 In other words, if it's free it may not be that great and you may not be able to document tutoring received.
-Also, if you have a friend or relative help you this may be great but there won't be an easy way to document the tutoring for participation points.

-• Online Resources: In Blackboard Learn I will post a folder called "Tools for Success."
+Also, if you have a friend or relative help you this may be great but there won't be an easy way to document the tutoring for participation points. - Online Resources: In Blackboard Learn I will post a folder called "Tools for Success."
 In this folder you will find short tutorial screencasts and other web links to help you succeed.
 One of these will be SmartPen recordings.
 Be sure to check these out and open the sample recording to make sure it works properly.
 I will also include the link to the recorded help sessions and various online resources to help you with the content of the course.